Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Introduction

-Despite its potential, circuit knitting faces critical challenges threatening its scalability and practical implementation~\cite{Piveteau2022circuit}.
-One such challenge comes from the sampling cost associated with the QPD technique, which could exhibit exponential growth with the increase in the size and complexity of the quantum circuit~\cite{Piveteau2022circuit}.
-This rapid escalation in resource demands poses a significant barrier to the scalability of the circuit knitting method, potentially questioning its viability for large-scale DQC.
-Besides, the factors that dominate the sampling cost of realizing bipartite quantum channels stay ambiguous.
-Further optimization of the technique is, therefore, hindered by a lack of guidance.
+Despite its potential, circuit knitting confronts substantial scalability and implementation challenges, primarily due to the prohibitive sampling costs associated with the QPD technique~\cite{Piveteau2022circuit}.
+These costs, which can exponentially increase with the circuit’s complexity, pose significant hurdles to the method's scalability, calling into question its feasibility for large-scale applications.
+Moreover, the precise factors influencing these costs remain poorly understood, complicating efforts to refine the technique.

-{Entanglement is a fundamental resource in quantum computation and quantum information, playing crucial roles in quantum teleportation~\cite{Gottesman1999demonstrating}, fast quantum algorithms~\cite{Ekert1998quantum}, and quantum error correction~\cite{Bennett1996}. {These various applications have} motivated us to investigate the role of entanglement in the circuit knitting tasks.
-In quantum information theory, the \textit{exact (parallel) entanglement cost} of a bipartite quantum channel was introduced to represent the minimum rates of maximally entangled states consumed for realizing simultaneous uses of it with \textit{zero-error}~\cite{Bauml2019resource,Gour2021entanglement,Gour2020}.
-Such a quantifier has been applied to studies on entanglement manipulation, channel resource theory, and information amortization~\cite{Bauml2019resource,Gour2021entanglement,Kaur2017amortized}.
-Inspired by the research on entanglement, we then naturally question,} \begin{itemize} \item \textit{What is the relationship between the sampling overhead of circuit knitting and the entanglement cost of a bipartite channel?} \end{itemize}
+Entanglement is a cornerstone resource in quantum computation and information, vital for processes like quantum teleportation~\cite{Gottesman1999demonstrating}, accelerated quantum algorithms~\cite{Ekert1998quantum}, and quantum error correction~\cite{Bennett1996}.
+The need for efficient entanglement utilization has led to the development of the exact (parallel) entanglement cost concept for bipartite quantum channels, which quantifies the minimal rates of maximally entangled states required for simulating multiple uses of error-free operations~\cite{Bauml2019resource,Gour2021entanglement,Gour2020}.
+This measure has significantly impacted studies in entanglement manipulation, channel resource theory, and information amortization~\cite{Bauml2019resource,Gour2021entanglement,Kaur2017amortized}, prompting us to inquiry into its relationship with the sampling overhead in circuit knitting.